bozellqp/kbozell/writeups/HTB/Windows/Blackfield.md

 SMB         10.129.47.118   445    DC01             SYSVOL                          Logon server share
 ```

 First, we find out the NetBIOS name of the DC, **DC01**.
-We add it to our hosts file.
+We add it to our hosts file.<br>
-Secondly, we see that null session authentication gives us "ACCESS DENIED", but a non-existent user  authenticates us as Guest with READ permissions on non-standard share **profiles$**.
+Secondly, we see that null session authentication gives us "ACCESS DENIED", but a non-existent user  authenticates us as Guest with READ permissions on non-standard share **profiles$**.<br>

 We take a look at this share using NetExec's module Spider Plus: